Posted on 24 February 2017 by Paul

 New Zealand's classification system uses the same criteria for all types of publications the Classification Office examines and classifies.
 As with cinematic films and DVDs, video games must in some way deal with sex, horror, crime, cruelty and violence before they can be classified as restricted or banned in New Zealand.

 Research suggests that violent games do have effect on players.
-In Video Games Do Affect Social Outcomes: A Meta-Analytic Review of the Effects of Violent and Prosocial Video Game Play (2014), found that:
+In Video Games Do Affect Social Outcomes: A Meta-Analytic Review of the Effects of Violent and Prosocial Video Game Play (2014), researchers showed that:

 Data from 98 independent studies with 36,965 participants revealed that for both violent video games and prosocial video games, there was a significant association with social outcomes.
 Whereas violent video games increase aggression and aggression-related variables and decrease prosocial outcomes, prosocial video games have the opposite effects.
 These effects were reliable across experimental, correlational, and longitudinal studies, indicating that video game exposure causally affects social outcomes and that there are both short and long-term effects.